morse-simulator/morse/doc/morse/dev/adding_component.rst

   * 1 Blender unit = 1 m
   * ``x`` points forward, ``z`` points up.
   * You can of course import meshes in Blender.
 Just check the scale and orientation.
-  * Do not forget that your mesh will be used in a real-time 3D engine: keep the number of polygons low (check the ``decimate`` tool in Blender to simplify your model if needed).
+  * Remember that your mesh will be used in a real-time 3D engine: keep the number of polygons low (check the ``decimate`` tool in Blender to simplify your model if needed).
-  * Do not forget the :doc:`bounding boxes<../user/tips/bounding_boxes>`.
+  * Remember the :doc:`bounding boxes<../user/tips/bounding_boxes>`.
-  * If your sensor/actuator has a kinematic structure (not a single rigid part), use Blender's armatures to model it precisely (see below the note on armatures)..
+  * If your sensor/actuator has a kinematic structure (not a single rigid part), use Blender's armatures to model it precisely (see the note on armatures below)..

 .. note::